Blackheaded budworm

 Acleris gloverana

-The blackheaded budworm is one of the most destructive defoliators in coastal B.C.
-Population levels periodically reach outbreak levels at 10 to 15-year intervals and outbreaks have been recorded since the 1930s.
+The blackheaded budworm is one of the most destructive defoliators in coastal B.C. forests.
+Population levels periodically reach outbreak levels at 10 to 15-year intervals.
+Outbreaks have been recorded since the 1930s.

 On this page